Leafscale Gulper Shark, Centrophorus squamosus (Bonnaterre 1788)

 Bonnaterre, J.P.
 1788.
 Tableau Encyclopédique et Méthodique des trois Règnes de la Nature.
 Ichthyologie.
 Paris. pp. 1-215, 102 pls

-Clarke, M.W., Connolly, P.L. & Bracken, J.J.
+Clarke, M.W., Connolly, P.L. and Bracken, J.J.
 2002.
 Age estimation of the exploited deepwater shark Centrophorus squamosus from the continental slopes of the Rockall Trough and Porcupine Bank.
 Journal of Fish Biology 60: 501-514.

 Compagno, L.J.V.
 1984.
 FAO Species Catalogue.
 Sharks of the World.
 An annotated and illustrated catalogue of shark species known to date.
 Hexanchiformes to Lamniformes.
 FAO Fisheries Synopsis No. 125.
 Rome : FAO Vol. 4(1) pp. 1-249.